simonweppe/delft3dfm_dockerized/README.md

 see src/README
 cmake/README

-`"docker build --network=host -t delft3dfm:140221 -f Dockerfile_CMAKE."`
+`"docker build --network=host -t delft3dfm:140221 -f Dockerfile_CMAKE ."`

+use build.sh that uses some of the build scripts in /src trying ./build_gnu.sh need to install gfortran `apt-get install gfortran` (see Dockerfile_CMAKE)

+The bash scripts to run the different modules are now saved here :
+`/home/delft3dfm_compile/delft3dfm_140221/src/bin`

+This path should be changed in bash scripts provided to run examples.